The Babysitter (Movie Review)

 The Babysitter still.

 Whether you love a good Teen Comedy or a bloody good Horror offering, The Babysitter has you covered.
-Lighthearted, filmed in vibrant technicolor, and offering a truly impressive plot-twist, this is a film that is absolutely worth a snuggle into the sofa and 85 minutes of your time.
+Lighthearted, filmed in vibrant technicolor, and offering a truly impressive plot twist, this is a film that is absolutely worth a snuggle into the sofa and 85 minutes of your time.
 Everyone can relate to horny teenagers, bullies, and devil worship, right?
 If you do not laugh, there is something very wrong with you!
-A little too old for babysitters, but still young at heart, CrypticRock give The Babysitter 5 of 5 stars.
+A little too old for babysitters, but still young at heart, CrypticRock gives The Babysitter 5 of 5 stars.

 Netflix